netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 are designed to be applicable for scheduling purposes such as event, policy, services or resources based on date and time.

+This document does not make any assumption about the nature of actions that are triggered by the schedules.

 {{sec-mib}} discusses relationship with the managed objects defined in {{!RFC3231}}.

-{{usage}} describes a set of examples to illustrate the use of the common schedule groupings.
+{{usage}} describes a set of examples to illustrate the use of the common schedule groupings ({{sec-grp}}).
 Also, {{sec-ext}} provides sample modules to exemplify how future modules can use the extensibility provisions in "ietf-schedule" ({{sec-schedule}}).